lsst-ts/ts_mtdome/doc/index.rst

 ============

 ``lsst.ts.Dome`` is developed at https://github.com/lsst-ts/ts_Dome.
-You can find Jira issues for this module under the `ts_Dome <https://jira.lsstcorp.org/issues/?jql=project%20%3D%20DM%20AND%20component%20%3D%20ts_Dome>`_ component.
+You can find Jira issues for this module using `labels=ts_Dome <https://jira.lsstcorp.org/issues/?jql=project%20%3D%20DM%20AND%20labels%20%3D%20ts_Dome>`_.

 ..
 If there are topics related to developing this module (rather than using it), link to this from a toctree placed here.